-Cumulus Linux supports these forms of network virtualization:
+Cumulus Linux supports a few forms of network virtualization.

 VXLAN (Virtual Extensible LAN) is a standard overlay protocol that abstracts logical virtual networks from the physical network underneath.
 You can deploy simple and scalable layer 3 Clos architectures while extending layer 2 segments over that layer 3 network.

 VXLAN uses a VLAN-like encapsulation technique to encapsulate MAC-based layer 2 Ethernet frames within layer 3 UDP packets.
 Each virtual network is a VXLAN logical layer 2 segment.
 VXLAN scales to 16 million segments – a 24-bit VXLAN network identifier (VNI ID) in the VXLAN header – for multi-tenancy.

 Hosts on a given virtual network are joined together through an overlay protocol that initiates and terminates tunnels at the edge of the multi-tenant network, typically the hypervisor vSwitch or top of rack.
 These edge points are the VXLAN tunnel end points (VTEP).

 Cumulus Linux can initiate and terminate VTEPs in hardware and supports wire-rate VXLAN.
 VXLAN provides an efficient hashing scheme across the IP fabric during the encapsulation process; the source UDP port is unique, with the hash based on layer 2 through layer 4 information from the original frame.
 The UDP destination port is the standard port 4789.

 VXLAN is supported only on switches in the Cumulus Linux HCL using the Broadcom Tomahawk, Trident II, Trident II+ and Trident3 chipsets, as well as the Mellanox Spectrum chipset.